-2.3 Restrictions Concerning Types of Investments - A mutual fund shall not
+2.3 Restrictions Concerning Types of Investments - (1) A mutual fund must not

-- (a) purchase real property; - (b) purchase a mortgage, other than a guaranteed mortgage:
+- (a) purchase real property; - (b) purchase a mortgage, other than a guaranteed mortgage;

-- (c) purchase a guaranteed mortgage if, immediately after the purchase, more than 10 percent of the net assets of the mutual fund, taken at market value at the time of the purchase, would consist of guaranteed mortgages; - (d) purchase a gold certificate, other than a permitted gold certificate; - (e) purchase gold or a permitted gold certificate if, immediately after the purchase, more than 10 percent of the net assets of the mutual fund, taken at market value at the time of the purchase, would consist of gold and permitted gold certificates; - (f) except to the extent permitted by paragraphs (d) and (e), purchase a physical commodity; - (g) purchase, sell or use a specified derivative other than in compliance with sections 2.7 to 2.11; - (h) purchase, sell or use a specified derivative the underlying interest of which is - (i) a physical commodity other than gold, or - (ii) a specified derivative of which the underlying interest is a physical commodity other than gold; or - (i) purchase an interest in a loan syndication or loan participation if the purchase would require the mutual fund to assume any responsibilities in administering the loan in relation to the borrower.
+- (c) purchase a guaranteed mortgage if, immediately after the purchase, more than 10 percent of its net asset value would be made up of guaranteed mortgages; - (d) purchase a gold certificate, other than a permitted gold certificate; - (e) purchase gold or a permitted gold certificate if, immediately after the purchase, more than 10 percent of its net asset value would be made up of gold and permitted gold certificates; - (f) except to the extent permitted by paragraphs (d) and (e), purchase a physical commodity; - (g) purchase, sell or use a specified derivative other than in compliance with sections 2.7 to 2.11; - (h) purchase, sell or use a specified derivative the underlying interest of which is - (i) a physical commodity other than gold, or - (ii) a specified derivative of which the underlying interest is a physical commodity other than gold; or - (i) purchase an interest in a loan syndication or loan participation if the purchase would require the mutual fund to assume any responsibilities in administering the loan in relation to the borrower. - (2) A non-redeemable investment fund must not do any of the following: - (a) purchase real property; - (b) purchase a mortgage, other than a guaranteed mortgage; - (c) purchase an interest in a loan syndication, or loan participation, if the purchase would require the non-redeemable investment fund to assume any responsibilities in administering the loan in relation to the borrower.